opea-project/GenAIExamples/LanguageTrans/ui/svelte/README.md

 Here're some of the project's features:

-- Language Translation: It is able to recognize and handle multiple languages, providing translations for individual words, phrases, or even entire sentences.
+- Code Translation: It is able to recognize and handle multiple languages, providing translations for individual words, phrases, or even entire sentences.

 <h2>🛠️ Get it Running:</h2>